damdavidprieto/Cells/ATTRIBUTION.md

 This project was developed with significant assistance from **Antigravity AI** (Google DeepMind's advanced agentic coding assistant).

+> ⚠️ **Important Note on Content Attribution**
+>
+> This document provides detailed attribution of AI-generated vs human-created content. **This distinction is crucial for**:
+>
+> - **Historification**: Understanding the evolution and decision-making process of the project
+> - **Reusability**: Knowing which parts were human-designed (conceptual) vs AI-implemented (technical)
+> - **Maintenance**: Identifying who/what to consult when modifying specific components
+> - **Learning**: Studying the collaboration patterns between human expertise and AI capabilities
+> - **Accountability**: Clear responsibility for design decisions vs implementation details
+>
+> **This is not a value judgment** - neither human nor AI-generated content is inherently "better" or "worse".
+Rather, it's about **transparency and traceability** for future development, research, and collaboration.

 ### Development Breakdown

 **Estimated Code Authorship**: